MLA business units

 Business unit: Integrity Systems Company is a fully-owned subsidiary of Meat & Livestock Australia.

 Chief Executive Officer: Dr Jane Weatherley

-IISC aims to increase the capacity of all industry participants to embrace new technology and the use of meaningful data in their own business, maximising the information exchange via targeted collaboration across industry and with the world’s leading innovation companies.
+Integrity Systems Company aims to increase the capacity of all industry participants to embrace new technology and the use of meaningful data in their own business, maximising the information exchange via targeted collaboration across industry and with the world’s leading innovation companies.

 Business unit: International markets